sanko/Finance-Robinhood/README.md

 # METHODS

-Finance::Robinhood is object oriented.
-Here is the current list of methods:
+Finance::Robinhood wraps a powerfullly capable API which has many options.
+I've attempted to organize everything according to how and when they are used...
+Let's start at the very beginning: Let's log in!

+## Logging In

+Robinhood requires an authorization token for most API calls.
+To get this token, you must either pass it as an argument to `new( ... )` or log in with your username and password.

 ## `new( ... )`

-    my $rh = Finance::Robinhood->new( ); # Reqires ->login(...) call
+    # Passing the token is the prefered way of handling authorization
     my $rh = Finance::Robinhood->new( token => ... );

+This would create a new Finance::Robinhood object ready to go.

+    # Reqires ->login(...) call :(
+    my $rh = Finance::Robinhood->new( );

-With no arguments, this creates a new Finance::Quote object without account information.
-Before you can buy or sell, you must [login( ... )](https://metacpan.org/pod/log&#x20;in) which will will return an authorization token which may be used for future logins without your username and password.
+With no arguments, this creates a new Finance::Robinhood object without account information.
+Before you can buy or sell or do almost anything else, you must log in manually.

+On the bright side, for future logins, you can store the authorization token and use it rather than having to pass your username and password around anymore.

 ## `login( ... )`